-Reaching out to the community through data return: Report from the Mukuru SPA Water, Sanitation and Energy consortium
+Reaching out to the community through data return: pre-consultation report from the Mukuru SPA Water, Sanitation and Energy consortium

 Hard on the heels of last month's Mukuru SPA blog, Akiba Mashinani Trust project officer Patrick Njoroge reports back from the 'pre-consultation meetings' with Mukuru residents that have been held over the last couple of weeks by the SPA's Water Sanitation and Energy Consortium

 The Water, Sanitation and Energy consortium is one of the 7 sectoral consortiums* under the Mukuru Special Planning Area (SPA).
 It is led by the Nairobi City County government’s Department of Environment, Water and Energy, and is supported by several non-governmental organizations—namely Caritas, Akiba Mashinani Trust, Kiwash, Sanergy, Oxfam, and Umande Trust.

 This consortium is mandated to establish the prevailing situation in the planning area (which encompasses the three areas of Mukuru kwa Reuben, Mukuru kwa Njenga, and Viwandani) in terms of its water, sanitation and energy.
 The consortium is doing this by:

 identifying gaps in the existing literature and information; and

 preparing a sectoral situation analysis report.

 Key to all of this, the consortium also has a community consultation mandate: to sit with the residents of Mukuru, and hear and gather their views on how they want the water, sanitation, and energy provision in their neighbourhoods to be transformed.
 These views will then be adopted into revised sectoral plans, and finally harmonized—together with the community views collected by the other 6 SPA sectoral consortiums—to create an ‘integrated development plan’ for Mukuru.